 Critical Mass.
 Critical Mass was operationalized as the proportion of schools in the district implementing SWPBIS in the year before Study Year 1 (i.e., Year 0).
-Schools reporting data to the OSEP Technical Assistance Center on Positive Behavioral Interventions and Supports (PBIS) on one or more fidelity assessments, regardless of the specific fidelity scores obtained, were considered to be implementing SWPBIS.
+Schools reporting data to the Office of Special Education Programs (OSEP) Technical Assistance Center on PBIS on one or more fidelity assessments, regardless of the specific fidelity scores obtained, were considered to be implementing SWPBIS.